 Cyber SMART builds on the long-established reputation of the Georgetown University as a leading, trusted industrial-academic research platform, forged over many years by the National Science Foundation (NSF) accredited Software and Security Research Center (S2ERC) and more recently by the Blockchain Technology and Ecosystem Design Research Center (B-TED).
-Adhering to the standards and requirements of the NSF’s Industry University Cooperative Research Center (IUCRC) program, Cyber SMART now takes that approach to cost- effective research to the next level to provide cyber research that is truly multi-discipline and innovative.
+Adhering to the standards and requirements of the NSF’s Industry University Cooperative Research Center (IUCRC) program, Cyber SMART now takes that approach to cost-effective research to the next level to provide fintech and related cyber research.

 The Cyber SMART Difference

-Cyber SMART removes the segregation that typically exists between disciplines and collapses the barriers, to make the full range of relevant academic expertise easily accessible to businesses, government and individuals for cyber research and training.
+Cyber SMART removes the segregation that typically exists between the sciences and specialty disciplines to make the full range of relevant academic expertise easily accessible to businesses, government and individuals for funtech and related cyber research and training.
 Public and private sector organizations are provided with comprehensive solutions that address the most challenging national and international cyber opportunities and issues through delivery of transformative multi-discipline research by the world’s leading experts.

 Cyber SMART Making a Difference

 Cyber SMART prepares public and private sector organizations, researchers, educators and students as the future cyber professionals, for the new era of cyber.
-This new era’s characteristics include increased connectiveness and international regulation; transborder data flows; new developments in communications, especially in over the top services; expanded use of blockchain and distributed ledger technology and its application to a range of industries including finance; and the growing importance of digital identity.
-Overlaid are legal and policy aspects, particularly individual rights to data protection, privacy and identity; due diligence obligations of organizations; and the need for the development of standards particularly for new applications like blockchain, for example.
+This new era is characterized by significant economic reform, increased national and international regulation; greater icompetition.
+There is increased connectiveness through transborder data flows; new developments in communications, especially in IOT and over the top services; expanded use of blockchain and distributed ledger technology and the growing importance of digital identity.
+Overlaid are legal and policy aspects, particularly individual rights to data protection, privacy and identity; due diligence obligations of organizations; and the need for the development of standards particularly for new blockchain applications.
 There are also other considerations that are often overlooked.
-Disciplines beyond computer science and law including economics, business management, behavioral and other social sciences and medicine bring new perspective and understanding that informs cyber research and education.
+Disciplines beyond computer science including economics, business management, behavioral and cognitive sciences bring new perspective and understanding that informs cyber research and education.

-Cyber SMART identifies and synthesizes all these aspects to provide comprehensive analysis and to develop and test solutions to the most challenging cyber opportunities and issues.
-By taking this type of comprehensive approach to collaborative cyber research and education, Cyber SMART fully addresses the needs of government and private sector organizations now and in the future.
+Cyber SMART identifies and synthesizes all these aspects to provide comprehensive analysis and to develop and test solutions to address cyber opportunities and issues.
+Through this comprehensive approach t Cyber SMART is able to fully address the needs of government and private sector organizations now and in the future.

-Our member organizations range from large multinational corporations to small start-ups and not-for-profit organizations in fields as diverse as communications, finance, insurance, medical research, technology development, and overseas aid.
-Many of our members engage Cyber SMART to undertake specific research relevant to their interests and needs, others collaboratively fund research into what they consider important cyber developments that impact societal interests.
-The cross-disciplinary approach of Cyber SMART informs policy development and reform.
+Our member organizations range from government and large multinational corporations, to small businesses in financial services, insurance, l technology development, security and investigation.
+Many members engage Cyber SMART to undertake research relevant to their specific interests and needs, others collaboratively fund research into what they consider important cyber developments that impact society..